 After the phase of detoxification, which lasted for four days, I read the first draft in its entirety, which lasted for another period of four days.
 Yes, four hundred and sixty pages in four days.
-I would be so engrossed that I wouldn’t notice the world surrounding me.
+I would be so engrossed that I wouldn’t care to notice the world passing by.
 I was engrossed, not because, the first draft was a compelling read, but because, I was meticulously fishing out holes in the structure, prose and grammar, in my head.
 I didn’t bother to jot down the observations, because I wanted to feel how the whole thing felt, from the start to the end.

 A singular word described the wholesome experience of my first draft.
 It was – MECHANICAL.
 The whole structure felt mechanical.
 Though the central plot, sub-plots, and bookends were intriguing, but I hit a new low, as I couldn’t relate or feel ENOUGH.
 My brother would notice me shaking my head in disgust, as I read my work.
 He could feel my pent up frustration towards my work.
-In other words, I was a dissatisfied reader.
+I was a dissatisfied reader.
 I needed another phase of detoxification.

 During this phase, I read some books, watched a lot of movies, read a lot of articles.
 Practically, I did things, just to keep myself away from the OTM universe.
 This lasted for another six days.
 When I had cleared my head to the point, where I was about to forget how it all began, I dived back into the OTM universe.
 This time, I was ready.
 Ready to ditch, scratch, delete any lame prose, grammar, repetitions, nonsensical sub-plots, and most of all, the lack of feeling.